Close

 Is marketing right for me?

-Essentially marketing focuses on creating, managing and enhancing brands.
-In marketing, you might work across many different channels and skill areas, from advertising, public relations, digital marketing, social media, and search engine optimisation.
+Marketing focuses on creating, managing and enhancing brands.
+You will work across many different channels and skill areas such as from advertising, public relations, digital marketing, social media, and search engine optimisation.

-Most marketing positions now relate to online marketing.
+With the adoption of technology, online marketing has significantly grown.
 Traditional offline marketing like radio, TV and newspapers still exist, but there’s significantly less demand given the huge growth of online platforms.

 Marketing requires creativity and collaboration supported by strong interpersonal and communication skills.
-There’s a highly strategic component to marketing that focuses on your target audience.
-You’ll need to learn to understand the desires and needs of your customer – who they are, what they expect from you and what value you can bring them.
+There’s a strategic component to marketing that focuses on your target audience.
+You’ll need to understand the motivations and needs of your customers – who they are, what they expect from you and what value you can bring them.
 You’ll be required to closely follow the evolution of digital platforms and the emergence of social media trends.

 Doing some research on different marketing fields can help give you a better idea of the type of roles you can expect to apply for in the industry.
 These may include: